katzwebservices/dsidxpress/readme.deploy.txt

 	* Canonical URLs are set for every IDX page to ensure search engines know the "true" url for the content -- even when the base URL is correct.
 * **... and so much more!**

-Following are some sites that have already implemented dsSearchAgent: WordPress Edition.
+Following are some sites that have already implemented dsIDXpress.

 * [Phoenix Real Estate Guy](http://www.phoenixrealestateguy.com/idx/city/phoenix/)
 * [Charlottesville Real Estate Blog](http://www.realcentralva.com/idx/city/crozet/)
 * Our own super-simple [demo site](http://wp.idx.diversesolutions.com/)

-If you'd like more information about the plugin or you would like to obtain an activation key to use this plugin on your blog, please feel free to [contact our sales department](http://www.diversesolutions.com). **This plugin is in beta**, so availability is limited (invite-only) until beta testing is completed and until final pricing is determined.
+If you'd like more information about the plugin or you would like to obtain an activation key to use this plugin on your blog, please feel free to [contact our sales department](http://www.diversesolutions.com).

 == Installation ==

 [Diverse Solutions]: http://www.diversesolutions.com "Diverse Solutions, plugin author"

 1. Go to your WordPress admin area, then go to the "Plugins" area, then go to "Add New".
-2. Search for "dssearchagent" (sans quotes) in the plugin search box.
+2. Search for "dsidxpress" (sans quotes) in the plugin search box.
 3. Click "Install" on the right, then click "Install" at the top-right in the window that comes up.
-4. Go to the "Settings" -> "dsSearchAgent" area.
+4. Go to the "Settings" -> "dsIDXpress" area.
 5. Fill in the activation key provided by [Diverse Solutions].

 == Screenshots ==